 We are a leader in advanced optical technology, providing unique capabilities in high speed optoelectronics and high performance fiber optic test products for the telecommunications industry and distributed fiber optic sensing for the aerospace and automotive industries.
 Our high-speed optical receiver ("HSOR") transmission products are deployed in the internet infrastructure to enable the high-speed bandwidth necessary to support video and data.
 Our distributed fiber optic sensing products provide critical stress, strain and temperature information to designers and manufacturers working with advanced materials.
-Our custom optoelectronic products are sold to scientific instrumentation manufacturers for various applications such as metrology, currency validation, flame monitoring, and temperature sensing.
-In addition, we provide applied research services, typically under research programs funded by the U.S. government, in areas of advanced materials, sensing and healthcare applications.
+Our custom optoelectronic products are sold to scientific instrumentation manufacturers for various applications such as metrology, missile guidance, flame monitoring, and temperature sensing.
+In addition, we provide applied research services, typically under research programs funded by the U.S. government, in areas of advanced materials, sensing, and healthcare applications.
 Our business model is designed to accelerate the process of bringing new and innovative products to market.
-We use our in-house technical expertise across a range of technologies to perform applied research services for companies and government-funded projects.
+We use our in-house technical expertise across a range of technologies to perform applied research services for companies and for government funded projects.
 We continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.

 We are organized into two main business segments, the Products and Licensing segment and the Technology Development segment.
 Our Products and Licensing segment develops, manufactures and markets fiber optic sensing products, as well as test & measurement products, and also conducts applied research in the fiber optic sensing area for both corporate and government customers.
 We are continuing to develop and commercialize our fiber optic technology for strain and temperature sensing applications for the aerospace, automotive, and energy industries.
-Our Products and Licensing segment revenues represented 71% and 75% of our total revenues for the three months ended September 30, 2016 and 2015, respectively, and 72% and 65% of our total revenues for the nine months ended September 30, 2016 and 2015, respectively.
-The change in revenue mix was primarily a result of the merger, inasmuch as the substantial majority of revenues from API's legacy business relates to product sales.
+Our Products and Licensing segment revenues represented 67% and 73% of our total revenues for the three months ended March 31, 2017 and 2016, respectively.
+The change in revenue mix was primarily a result of lower sales of our 100G integrated coherent receivers during the three months ended March 31, 2017 and continued growth of our Technology Development business segment.